-Preferred ART 100 or MUS 101. \Note SPH107 or foreign language may NOT be the one course designated to fulfill the SACSCOC Core Requirement for Humanities and Fine Arts.
+Preferred ART 100 or MUS 101.
+Note SPH107 or foreign language may NOT be the one course designated to fulfill the SACSCOC Core Requirement for Humanities and Fine Arts.
+Please choose one of the following:

 Item # Title Credits

 MTH 100 Intermediate College Algebra 3

 PHY 115 Technical Physics 4